Sunetra Sarker

-Sunetra Sarker (born 25 June 1973) is an English actress and presenter, known for her roles as Nisha Batra in Brookside, Anji Mittel in No Angels, Zoe Hanna in Casualty and Kaneez Paracha in Ackley Bridge.
+Sunetra Sarker (born 25 June 1973) is an English actress and presenter, known for her roles as Nisha Batra in Brookside, Anji Mittel in No Angels, Zoe Hanna in Casualty, and Kaneez Paracha in Ackley Bridge.
 In 2014, she took part in the twelfth series of Strictly Come Dancing, partnered with Brendan Cole.
-Since 2019, she is a regular participant on Celebrity Gogglebox partnering with Georgia Taylor and became a panellist on the lunch time chat show Loose Women in 2021.
+Since 2019, she has been a regular participant on Celebrity Gogglebox, partnering with Georgia Taylor, and became a panellist on the lunch time chat show Loose Women in 2021.